fboes/aerofly-patterns/data/Landing_Challenges-KMVY-c172/README.md

-# Landing Challenge: Martha's Vineyard (KMVY)
+# Landing Challenges: Martha's Vineyard (KMVY)

 This [`custom_missions_user.tmc`](./custom_missions_user.tmc) file contains random landing scenarios for Aerofly FS 4.
-Your C172 is 8 NM away from Martha's Vineyard, and you have to make a correct landing pattern entry and land safely.
+Your Cessna 172 is 8 NM away from Martha's Vineyard, and you have to make a correct landing pattern entry and land safely.

 Check wind and weather, as well as if it is a left- or right-turn-pattern.